ParabolInc/parabol/docker/parabol-ubi/docker-build/README.md

 It will produce a Docker image tagged as `${_DOCKER_REPOSITORY}:${_DOCKER_TAG}`.
 Ex: `parabol:test-image`.

 To avoid caching images and using cache, the flag `--no-cache` can be added to the `docker build` command.
 It will save some space in the workstation, but it might take longer to build.

+If you want debug the commands executed during the docker build, add the flag `--progress=plain` to the docker build command.

 ## Build from git